 The reason the licensee is being notified, for example:

-In accordance with section 3.2 of RALI FX 23, [the licensee] is being notified of a proposed new P-MP service that will be operated adjacent to [one/a number] of your existing licensed P-MP services;
+In accordance with section 3.2 of RALI FX 23, [the licensee] is being notified of a proposed new PMP service that will be operated adjacent to [one/a number] of your existing licensed PMP services;

 Information identifying the affected licensed service or services (e.g. licence number, site ID);

-Details of the proposed P-MP service required for the coordination of services (e.g. Location, transmitter characteristics, receiver characteristics etc.);
+Details of the proposed PMP service required for the coordination of services (e.g. Location, transmitter characteristics, receiver characteristics etc.);

 Contact details of an appropriate person for further discussion of the issue.